-Series Land Rovers
+Series Land Rover

 Right from the start, the military took a shine